leonitasari/superstore-sales-analysis/README.md

 Key Insights
 1. High Sales Does Not Always Mean High Profit
-   Some products and business segments generate high sales but contribute relatively low or negative profit.
-This highlights the importance of evaluating profitability alongside revenue.
+   Some products and business segments generate substantial sales but contribute relatively low or negative profit.
+This highlights the importance of evaluating profitability alongside revenue when assessing business performance.
 2. High Discount Can Reduce Profitability
    High discount rates are associated with negative profit in several transactions.
-One transaction recorded a 70% discount and a loss of approximately $6,599.98, indicating that excessive discounting can significantly reduce profitability.
+The dataset includes a transaction with a 70% discount that resulted in a loss of $6,599.98, indicating that excessive discounting can significantly reduce profitability.
 3. Significant Negative Profit Transactions
-   The dataset contains 2,128 transactions with negative profit, indicating that certain products, customers, or discount strategies may be contributing to business losses.
+   The dataset contains 1,871 transactions with negative profit, indicating that certain products, customers, or discount strategies may be contributing to business losses.
-4. Overall Profit Margin is Approximately 12%
+4. Overall Profit Margin is Positive but Moderate
-   With total sales of approximately $2.30 million and total profit of approximately $286,000, the overall profit margin is around 12%.
-This means the business generates approximately $12 in profit for every $100 in sales.
+   With total sales of approximately $2.30 million and total profit of approximately $286,397.02, the overall profit margin is around 12.47%.
+This means the business generates approximately $12.47 in profit for every $100 in sales.

 Recommendations
 1. Review discount strategies, especially high-discount transactions that generate negative profit.
 2. Prioritize profitable products and customers, rather than focusing solely on sales volume.
-3. Evaluate high-sales but low-profit products to identify opportunities for pricing and cost optinization.
+3. Evaluate high-sales but low-profit products to identify opportunities for pricing and cost optimization.
 4. Monitor profit margin as key KPI alongside total sales and order volume.
-5. Regularly review loss-making products and categories to improve overall profitability
+5. Regularly review loss-making products and categories to improve overall profitability.